-Deeming also applies to an individual who lives with an essential person (a concept carried over from the former state assistance plans).
-However, there are fewer than 25 of these cases remaining.
+^{8.} Deeming also applies to an individual who lives with an essential person (a concept carried over from the former state assistance plans).
+However, as of December 2019, there are fewer than 10 of these cases remaining.

 Deeming does not apply when the eligible individual is not living in the same household as the ineligible spouse.
 However, if the ineligible spouse's absence is temporary or is due solely to an active-duty assignment as a member of the U.S. armed forces, deeming continues to apply.